 - The Zoom Level, or magnification, is displayed in the lower left corner of the display.
-Press the MENU key once to access the Sonar X-PressTM Menu and use Zoom Level to adjust the zoom settings. - The Zoomed View is displayed on the left side of the screen.
+Press the MENU key once to access the Sonar X-PressTM Menu.
+Highlight Zoom Level, and press the LEFT or RIGHT Cursor keys to adjust the Zoom Level. - The Zoomed View is displayed on the left side of the screen.
 As the depth changes, the zoomed view updates automatically. - The Full Range View is displayed on the right side of the screen.
 The Full Range View includes the Zoom Preview Box, which shows where the zoomed view is in relation to the full range view. - The Upper and Lower Depth Range numbers indicate the high and low range of the water which is being viewed.